fmi/java-course/10-network/lab/README.md

 [ Zdravko: [kolelo, topka] ]

 # or
-[ There are no students present in the wishlist ]
+[ There are no students present in the wish list ]

 => disconnect
 [ Disconnected from server ]